jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 Everyone, [and that's no exaggeration](https://www.science.org/doi/10.1126/science.352.6285.508).

 Using Sci-Hub is straightforward.
-You access the website (you'll have to Google it, sorry) and in the search bar provide either:
+You access the website (you'll have to Google it, sorry) and in the search bar you provide either:

 - The full title of the article